Browser Pane: Viewing the DB Objects

 To sort tables into User and System tables, switch to Folders, No Schemas or Flat layout, then right-click the Tables folder and select Sort into User and System Tables.
 The tables are sorted alphabetically in the User Tables and System Tables folders.

-In the Browser pane (in all layouts except No Folders and Table Dependencies), schemas, tables, and views can be filtered by name or part of a name.
+In the Browser pane (in all layouts except No Folders and Table Dependencies), tables, views, function, filters and other DB-specific objects can be filtered on their names.
 Objects are filtered as you type in the characters, and filtering is case-insensitive by default.

 To filter objects in the Browser, do the following:

 1.Click the Filter Folder Contents icon in the toolbar of the Browser pane.
-Filter icons appear next to the Tables and Views folders in the currently selected layout (screenshot below).
+Filter icons appear next to the top-level folders, such as Tables and Functions as in the screenshot below.

 2.Click the filter icon next to the folder you want to filter, and select the filtering option from the popup menu, for example, Contains.

-3.In the entry field that appears, enter the filter string (in the screenshot below, the filter string on the Tables folder is NHE).
-The filter is applied as you type.
+3.In the entry field that appears, enter the filter string.
+Iin the screenshot below, the filter string on the Tables and Functions folders are Auth and STR, respectively, and they filter the contents of the two folders to tables and functions that match the respective filter.

 To find a specific database item by its name, you can use the Browser pane's Object Locator.
 This works as follows:

 1.In the toolbar of the Browser pane, click the Object Locator icon.
-A drop-down list appears at the bottom of the Browser pane.
+A drop-down list appears at the bottom of the Browser.

-2.Enter the search string in the entry field of this list, for example name (screenshot below).
-Clicking the drop-down arrow displays all objects that contain the search string.
+2.Enter the search string in the entry field of this list.
+In the screenshot below, we have entered author.
+Clicking the drop-down arrow displays all objects that contain this string.